Quantitative analysis

 Quantitative analysis uses a combination of economic theory, mathematics, and statistical inference to understand what is happening across an economic sector.
 It means looking at different variables to see how they affect each other, and how they might be impacting supply and demand in the market.

-Quantitative analysis helps to inform the Board’s decisions as a regulator of the passenger transportation industry.
-The analysis may be considered in applications or Board systemic decisions.
-Quantitative analysis helps the Board to promote a healthy industry that supports variety, sustainability, and innovation among service providers, while also promoting accessibility, affordability, safety, and service quality for the public.
+Quantitative analysis helps the Board to promote a healthy passenger transportation industry that supports variety, sustainability, and innovation among service providers while also providing accessibility, affordability, safety, and service quality for the public.

-For quantitative analysis to be helpful and reliable, the Board requires quality data that is sufficiently comprehensive in coverage.
-If the data falls below a threshold of coverage and quality, quantitative analysis may not provide an accurate picture of what is happening in the industry.
+For quantitative analysis to be reliable, it requires quality data that is sufficiently comprehensive in coverage.
+If the data falls below a determined threshold of quality and coverage, quantitative analysis will not provide an accurate picture of what is happening in the industry.